 As program leaders, we don’t just talk the interdisciplinary talk; we walk it too.

 Mark Pauly, PhD, a leading health economist, and I, a nurse and health services researcher, direct the program.
 Mark and I began our work together more than two decades ago to figure out how nurses can help prevent unnecessary, and costly, hospital re-admissions among elderly patients.
-We are joined by Lori Melichar, PhD, senior program officer at the Foundation.
+We are joined by Lori Melichar, PhD, director at the Foundation.
 Lori is a labor economist and the third member of INQRI’s leadership team.